kunathj/sock-drawer/notebook-version-controlling/Readme.md

 Two scripts must be added into the `.git/hooks` folder:

 - `pre-commit` and
-- `proceedOrNot` (make sure this script is made executable).
+- `proceed_or_not` (make sure this script is made executable).

 Note that you have the choice of employing this hook for one project or user-wide.